openpnp/openpnp/TinyG.md

+## Driver Source

+The current source for the TinygDriver can be found at https://github.com/openpnp/openpnp/blob/develop/src/main/java/org/openpnp/machine/reference/driver/TinygDriver.java.
+It's worth taking a look through the source code when doing an integration with TinyG.
+The source is not complex and it is the best reference for how things work.

+## Usage Notes

 OpenPnP installs with default motor control set for demo mode.
 To use TinyG as your motion controller, follow the instructions at https://github.com/openpnp/openpnp/wiki/User-Manual#the-driver and set your driver to `org.openpnp.machine.reference.driver.TinygDriver`.

 If you'd prefer to set the driver manually the machine.xml file will need to be edited.
 The machine.xml needs to be created if it does not exist, launch OpenPnP and then exit, If OpenPnP cannot find the machine.xml file, it will create the file with defaults.
 The following line should replace the motor control demo line in the machine.xml file: